From the airport to the city centre Vietnam

 Outside urban areas, buses play an essential role in inter-city connections.

 Local buses.
 Serving a wide range of destinations, they are not very comfortable and are very slow due to the large number of stops.
 What's more, seats are cramped (all the more so as it's best to keep your luggage with you - watch out for pickpockets!).
 The only advantage of this mode of transport is that it's the cheapest way to travel.
 What's more, local buses are always a good way to get to know a country (they're a great way to discover the Vietnamese D-system).
-But discomfort, inordinate delays, communication and safety problems (overcrowding, companies operating on dangerous routes without a license and in breach of the law...), the local bus can also be a way of seeing the country only through its bad sides..
+But discomfort, inordinate delays, communication problems, safety issues (overcrowding, companies operating on dangerous routes without a license and breaking the law...), the local bus can also be a way of seeing the country through its bad sides..

 Tourist buses.
 Offered by numerous agencies and companies, these buses offer much-improved comfort: new vehicles, berths, wi-fi...
 The best-known agency is Sinh Café (www.opentourvietnam.com/francais_info/opentour_bus.htm), which offers a Saigon-Hanoi or Saigon-Huê (valid in both directions) à la carte, with stops in the main cities.
 If you book the day before your departure, you can embark for the next destination.
 A Saigon-Hanoi opentour ticket costs around US$60, in an air-conditioned bus with sleeping berths.